 Notice and Timing of Publication

 8. A decision to publish is not a decision of the GFSC to which the enforcement process applies.
-However, where we intend to publish information relating to a Decision Notice or a Regulatory Settlement Agreement we will notify a firm or individual not less than 24 hours in advance of doing so.
+However, where we intend to publish information relating to a Decision Notice or a RSA we will notify a firm or individual not less than 24 hours in advance of doing so.

 9. We will generally withhold publication of information relating to a Decision Notice until following determination of an appeal or other judicial review or after the expiry of the statutory appeal period.
 In exceptional circumstances we may seek to publish following the issue of a Decision Notice where we consider that it is necessary or desirable in the public interest and where we have the power to do so.